Philip Vera Cruz: The Delano grape strike

+He described the start of the Delano grape strike as following:

 Philip Vera Cruz, a former UFW Vice President, described the start of the great Delano grape strike.

 On September 8, 1965, at the Filipino Hall at 1457 Glenwood St. in Delano, the Filipino members of AWOC held a mass meeting to discuss and decide whether to strike or to accept the reduced wages proposed by the growers.
 The decision was "to strike" and it became one of the most significant and famous decisions ever made in the entire history of the farmworkers struggles in California.
 It was like an incendiary bomb, exploding out the strike message to the workers in the vineyards, telling them to have sit-ins in the labor camps, and set up picket lines at every grower's ranch...
 It was this strike that eventually made the UFW, the farmworkers movement, and Cesar Chavez famous worldwide.